studiopress/genesis-simple-faq/readme.txt

 A simple plugin to handle FAQ layout and interaction with a shortcode.

+== DEPRECATION NOTICE ==
+This plugin is now deprecated and will no longer receive feature updates.

+Alternatives:
+- Block Editor users: build an FAQ page with the <a href="https://wordpress.org/plugins/atomic-blocks">Atomic Blocks plugin</a> using the <a href="https://atomicblocks.com/blocks/accordion-block/">Accordion block</a>.
+- Classic Editor users: check out the wide range of <a href="https://wordpress.org/plugins/search/faq/">other FAQ plugins</a>.

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.